CAGE was founded in 2015 by a group of trained Classical Cambodian Dancers from Philadelphia.

 Currently, CAGE is offering performances for private and public events.
 We offer this service as a way of preserving and sharing our art and culture.

-Following our mission, CAGE seeks to provide affordable dance and culture classes to Philadelphia by Fall of 2016.
-These classes will include basic Classical Cambodian Court Dance technique and choreography.
+Following our mission, CAGE seeks to provide affordable dance and culture classes in Philadelphia.
+These classes include basic Classical Cambodian Court Dance technique and choreography.
 Our goal is to continue shared learning and teaching with other Cambodian Americans, while also being able to build bridges between our generation and the generations before us.
 We seek to provide affordable dance classes that are accessible, body positive, and culturally sensitive.

 About our logo: